Liposuction: Cosmetic

 Cosmetic liposuction is used to change the body's contour or shape, to aesthetically improve the appearance of body parts and contour.
-It should not be used for weight loss.
+Studies show it is not effective for weight loss.
 Benefits from cosmetic liposuction appear to be of a short-term nature with little long-term effect.
 After a few months fat typically returns and redistributes.
 Liposuction does not help obesity-related metabolic disorders like insulin resistance.

 Reconstructive, medically necessary

 Reconstructive, medically necessary liposuction is used to treat lipedema, to remove excess fat in the chronic medical condition lymphedema, and to remove lipomas from areas of the body.

-Many articles refer to liposuction as "cosmetic" and not reimbursable by medical insurance companies.
-Most of this information is outdated.
 If the documentation supports the liposuction for a medical reason (lipedema, lymphedema, lipomas) as reconstructive, and not investigational, experimental, or unproven, the claim is medically necessary and should be reimbursed.
 While most insurance companies may initially deny the claim, many can be won upon appeal if the documentation and the patient's need supports the criteria for reconstructive surgery.

 The techniques and terms listed below: tumescent, lymph-sparing, Tumescent Local Anesthesia (TLA), Water-Assisted Liposuction (WAL), Power-Assisted Liposuction (PAL), Laser-Assisted Liposuction (LAL) all apply to reconstructive, medically necessary liposuction.